 (3) be docketed separately unless included in another pleading.

-(d) Limited Notice in Chapter 13 Cases
+(d) Limited Notice in a Voluntary Case

-(e) Authorization for Chapter 13 Trustee to Recover Noticing Costs from Estate
+(f) Authorization for Chapter 13 Trustee to Recover Noticing Costs from Estate

 If the Chapter 13 Trustee uses an independent contractor for noticing, the trustee may recover the actual costs of noticing charged by that contractor from each estate.
 If noticing is performed by the trustee, the trustee may recover from each estate the actual costs of postage plus $.18 for each notice or as otherwise ordered by the Court.
 These noticing fees can be recovered from the first and any subsequent funds received from the Debtor, whether before or after confirmation.
 The Chapter 13 Trustee shall list expenses charged for noticing in each case and separately identify the notices sent in the final report.

-(f) Notice of Final Report with Notice of Applications for Compensation
+(g) Notice of Final Report with Notice of Applications for Compensation

 In Chapter 7 cases in which the amount of net proceeds realized exceeds the amount set forth in Fed.R.Bankr.P.
 2002(f)(8), or the amount of an application for compensation exceeds the amount set forth in Fed.R.Bankr.P.
 2002(a)(6), the Chapter 7 trustee shall send a 21-day Objection Notice of the trustee’s final report and of the applications for compensation and reimbursement of expenses.
 Trustee shall file a copy of the notice and Certificate of Service.

-(g) Returned and Undeliverable Mail
+(h) Returned and Undeliverable Mail

 (1) Designation of the Debtor as Return Addressee